Spectacular customer service failures are the grist of my consumer advocacy mill. But some of the loudest implosions are off […]

 A few weeks ago, I asked Michelle Hansen, JetBlue's director of customer support operations, if I could interview her about customer service issues.
 She later asked Morgan Johnston, JetBlue's manager of corporate communications, to field my questions.
 Here are their answers.

-Flight 12 from New York to Syracuse was delayed on the tarmac 328 minutes on June 26, which makes it the tarmac delay winner — or perhaps it’s more accurate to say loser — of the month.
+That would be JetBlue Airways, according to the latest Transportation Department figures.
+Flight 12 from New York to Syracuse was delayed on the tarmac 328 minutes on June 26, which makes it the tarmac delay winner of the month.

 JetBlue's customer service reputation trends toward the extremes.
 It's either really good, with friendly flight attendants, superior onboard amenities, generous legroom and many other customer-friendly practices.
 Or it's really bad (think passengers stranded on the tarmac during an ice storm or grandmothers being threatened with arrest for videotaping other passengers).
 More often than not, though, JetBlue does right.
 Hopefully you won't have to use these names.